BradleyCodeU/bradleycodeu.github.io/_apcsa/ch4fundamentaldatatypes/ch4cedarpointcalc.md

 1. Calculate and printf the cost for the food allowance
 1. Calculate and printf the FINAL cost of ALL FOUR OPTIONS:
   - a fall trip with school buses
+  - a spring trip with school buses
   - a fall trip with charter buses
-  - a spring trip with school buses
   - a spring trip with charter buses

-Aesthetics are important!
+Aesthetics are important!!!
 Keep your pseudocode as comments in order to explain your thinking.
 Make sure your input and output looks neat and is spaced nicely (USE PRINTF).
 Make sure you have used appropriate/readable variable names.

 Example Output 1
 ```